-As an adolescent in the 1960s, I lived through three assassinations, riots in the streets of Washington, D.C., and the devastating American war raging in Viet Nam.
+As an adolescent in the 1960s, I lived through the assassinations of JFK, Malcolm X, MLK, and RFK, riots in the streets of Washington, D.C., and the devastating American war raging in Viet Nam.

 I attended Bard College and the Sorbonne in Paris where I studied language and literature.
 I earned an MBA at George Washington University, and made a career in international development at the World Bank for thirty years.

-Although I worked in various jobs during those years, my favorite were the ones fighting for women’s rights and working with the poorest of the poor.
+Although I worked in various jobs during those years, the ones I enjoyed most involved fighting for women’s rights and working with the poorest of the poor.
 During these years, I also raised two sons who, I am proud to report, grew up to be free-thinking, feminist men with progressive ideas about politics.

 In 2003, the year I retired from the World Bank, I moved to the mountains of Appalachia with my woodworker husband, ran an art gallery for four years, and began to write.
 In 2017, I published my first book Blood Too Bright – Floyd Dell Remembers Edna St. Vincent Millay.
-My new book, Expecting the World, a memoir of my thirty years working for the World Bank, is scheduled for publication in November 2021.
+In 2021, I published my second book, Expecting the World, a memoir of my thirty years working for the World Bank.”

 Photo by Krystyna Poray Goddu